What’s more,

 Companies manufacture IPA by adding water to propylene in a hydration reaction and then separating the end products through distillation.

-Uses of Isopropyl and Ethyl Alcohol
+Uses of Isopropyl vs. Ethyl Alcohol

 The most available form of ethyl alcohol is whiskey, beer, or vodka.
 Companies may also denature ethyl alcohol to make hand sanitizers by adding toxic compounds such as methanol, benzene, pyridine, etc. The additives contribute to the sanitizers’ bad taste and odor, rendering them non-consumable to the general population.